videojs/video-js-swf/README.md

 2. Install [Apache Flex](http://flex.apache.org/installer.html).
 There's no need to install any of the optional items.

-3. Go into video-js-swf and run the setup.sh script.
-Supply your video.js and Flex SDK directories as the first and second arguments:
+3. Go into video-js-swf and run the setup.sh script with your video.js and Flex SDK directories as the first and second arguments:

    ```bash
    ./setup.sh [video_js_dir] [flex_sdk_dir]